 Stories about the 50 years of the military coup d'etat continued to be featured in the media.
 This monday, Dilma Rousseff, herself a victim of torture during the militar dictatorship period, defended the amnesty law (that basically prevented the conviction of military personnel involved in the dictatorship crimes, and was being questioned by the Bar in Brazil).
 Her past as a leftist militant is a trump she is likely to use again during the campaign.
 In her speech she addressed the two former presidents both also opponents from the dictatorship: Fernando Henrique Cardoso, whom she called an exiled, and Lula, whom she called a union leader.

-"I don't deserve to be raped", photos like
+"I don't deserve to be raped", photos like this were on social media to fight sexism |

 If in the dictatorship's speech and in the latter social media manifestations Dilma did good, the president's performance on the economic front continues to disappoint.
 The latest forecasts for inflation, featured in Folha de S. Paulo this Tuesday shows a 40% chance of the price index finishing the year above its 6,5% ceiling.
 It would be the first time this would happen since 2003, and a very bad sign for a government looking to win back the market.
 O Globo also featured another Achilles' heel of Dilma, the investigation over corruption in Petrobras, the big oil state company.
 The preliminary investigations from the company showed no sign of corruption in one of the two cases, the dutch platform supplier SBM bribe to Petrobras employees.